 - You’re fixing a webpage and want users to go to a different page while the old one is under construction.

-Choosing the correct redirect guarantees that you’ll at least maintain your current rankings as well as continue to solidify the positive reputation you’ve built for your brand through backlinks and content creation.
+Choosing the correct redirect guarantees that you’ll at least maintain your current rankings.

 A 301 redirect sends the message to search engines that a website or page has been moved permanently.

-Permanent means around a year or longer.
+Permanent means about a year or longer.
 After a year, check to see if people are still being redirected to your site.

 If they are, figure out where they’re coming from and try to fix the source before you cancel the redirect.

 Google’s John Mueller recently recommended keeping a 301 redirect in place for at least a year.

 Many people use a 301 redirect when they purchase domains that they want redirected to their primary domain.